robole/markdown-reference/markdown.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

 You can format the text within tables.
-For example, you can add links, code (words or phrases in backticks (`) only, not code blocks), and emphasis.
+For example, you can add links, code (words or phrases in backticks (\`) only, not code blocks), and emphasis.

+You can’t add headings, blockquotes, lists, horizontal rules, images, or HTML tags inside a table.

-<aside>Creating tables with hyphens and pipes can be tedious.
-To speed up the process, try using the <a href="https://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a>.</aside>
+Creating tables with hyphens and pipes can be tedious.
+To speed up the process, try using the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables).

 ### Fenced Code Blocks

- Depending on the Markdown parser, you’ll use three backticks (```) or three tildes (~~~) on the lines before and after the code block.
+Depending on the Markdown parser, you’ll use three backticks or three tildes (~) on the lines before and after the code block.

 You can specify syntax highlighting for the fenced code block by specifying a language next to the backticks before the fenced code block.

 \`\`\`json
 \{
   "firstName": "John",
   "lastName": "Smith",